samueltan-immutable/cryptotracker/README.md

 You can append multiple destinations to send to two places i.e. 'dctpwr' will send to #deal-cryptoslam, #team-partnerships and #WG-Rewards

+Set the error thresholds in .env `INTERNAL_ERROR_THRESHOLD='0.05'` `EXTERNAL_ERROR_THRESHOLD='0.05'`

+## Run
+`npx ts-node ./src/lambda-scraper.ts` to execute the app.

+## Debug Mode
+`npx ts-node ./src/lambda-scraper.ts -d true` to execute the app with full debug output to console.

 ## Show Mode
-`npx ts-node ./src/lambda-scraper.ts -s true` to execute the app.
+`npx ts-node ./src/lambda-scraper.ts -s true` to execute the app with browser showing.

 ## Docker Build
 Needs to be run on a Windows PC